UNC-CEMALB/P1002_Ecig-Metabolomics-NELF/2. Smoking Status Prediction/README.md

-# Support Vector Machine (SVM)
-- Using the supervised machine learning method, SVM, to predict smoking status (non-smoker or e-cig user) based on metabolomics concentrations

-# Random Forest (RF)
+# Smoking Status Prediction
-- Using the supervised machine learning method, RF, to predict smoking status (non-smoker or e-cig user) based on metabolomics concentrations
+- Using the supervised machine learning method, random forest (RF) or support vector machine (SVM), to predict smoking status (non-smoker or e-cig user) based on metabolomics concentrations